 Above: The bar area, where custom cocktails such as the Rhubarb Shrub are mixed.

 Above: Cocktails are served in hand-etched glasses from Japan.
 Photo by Allie Pape via SF Eater.

-Above: A detail of the cashmere throws, with copper bucket; image via Saison.
+Above: Fringed cashmere throws and a copper bucket; image via Saison.

 Above: A tray of cocktail accoutrements.

-Above: Wooly throws are provided for each diner.
+Above: Wooly throws are provided for banquette diners.